 Like we said above, if you have a low number, your college will work with you to obtain the need-based finical aid offered to you.
 If you have a high number, you need to consider other options.
 Choosing an affordable college or university is your first practical option.
 Also look to maximize your merit aid.
 Some schools offer merit money to affluent families.

 Paying for college isn’t easy for anyone; it’s more expensive than it’s ever been, and all but the super-wealthy are going to need some kind of financial help.
 Knowing your options, and knowing all of the terms thrown around, is essential to help keep yourself out of financial trouble.
+The process is different but similar for graduate students, so learn now!
 Educate yourself before your education, and choose an affordable, high-value college, and even a high EFC won’t be a stumbling block.